LanguidBasil/Good-Morning-App/README.md

 # Good-Morning-App

+#### Problem
-I found out that everyday I wake up and open same 4 sites: 2 mail boxes, my university site, vk.
+I found out that everyday I wake up and open a lot of sites: 2 mail boxes, my university site, vk, trello board, and so on.
+Everyday these sites are the same.
 I decided to automate this

-This app takes in websites, and then compiles it to one .py file in same directory.
-When you run this file it will open these websites in default browse

-It was writen 100% in python with tkinter framework for GUI
+#### How it works
+You enter websites you want to open.
+You can save this list to json and on starting app your changes will be saved.
+On clicking 'Run' button, you guessed it, all sites will open at once (there is also 'auto-close' toggle near that button)

+It was meant to be on startup.
+Imagine it, you wake up, boot up your pc and on clicking one button your -open-6-sites- routine is done